 Welcome to the Department of Astronomy's general education class web site.
-The department currently offers six courses that can be used to satisfy general education degree requirements, ASTR 170B1, ASTR 201, ASTR 202, ASTR 203, ASTR 204, ASTR 206.
+The Department of Astronomy and the Department of Planetary Science currently offer courses that can be used to satisfy general education degree requirements.
 The University catalog descriptions of each course are given below.
-Here we provide a brief summary of the offerings and our recommendations.
+Here we provide a brief summary of the offerings.

 Usually offered: Fall, Spring.